 Radio stations WKAR (870) and WKAR-FM (90.5) are operated by the Department of Radio Broadcasting.
-This department also operates the public address systems on campus, maintains and repairs University-owned radio receivers and gives assistance to extension personnel who are carrying programs on other stations.
+This department also maintains and repairs University-owned radio receivers and gives assistance to extension personnel who are carrying programs on other stations.

 The radio stations are heard throughout most of Michigan and in adjoining states where they reach many citizens who have no other contact with the University.
-Programs are planned for a state audience and embrace education, information, public service and entertainment.
-Program materials and personnel are derived from the faculty, student body, departments of state government, federal departments and agencies and state organizations.
+Programs are planned for a state audience and embrace education, information, public service, and entertainment.
+Program materials and personnel are derived from the faculty, student body, departments of state government, federal departments and agencies, and state organizations.
 Printed programs are mailed monthly on request of listeners.

 Cooperation of the faculty in developing programs is essential to the maintenance of a comprehensive program serving all activities of the University.
-Departments or staff members having program materials to suggest may call the radio office, Ext.
+Department or staff members having program materials to suggest may call the radio office, Ext.
 2272.